pairwise-tech/code-runner-api/README.md

 ## Deployment

-This app is currently not deployed anywhere and only runs locally.
-The project needs to be dockerized so it the required command line tools and libraries will be definitively available, and then deployed if it is going to actually be used.
+This app is deployed using Google App Engine and re-deploys on any commits to the `main` branch.